 network_mode: host

-Amcrest cameras work well over RTSP once you set the right stream and frame rate.
+Amcrest cameras work well over RTSP once the stream and frame rate are set properly.
 A common RTSP URL for Amcrest is:

 rtsp://username:password@CAMERA_IP:554/cam/realmonitor?channel=1&subtype=0

-Use the main stream for recordings when necessary, but use the substream for live viewing and low-load detection where possible.
-In Frigate, set each camera with a low detection fps to keep CPU down.
-Example camera block I use in config.yml:
+Use the main stream for recordings when needed, but use the substream for live viewing and lower-load detection where possible.
+In Frigate, keep detection FPS low on each camera so the CPU stays under control.
+This is the camera block I use in config.yml:

 cameras: